uesseu/ninwavelets/README.md

 # Purpose and background
 At first, this package was written to perform GMW on mne python.
 But I wrote CWT.
-Because GMW can skip one inverse FFT.
+Because GMW needs one inverse FFT for no purpose.
-Now it has own CWT method, which can skip one inverse FFT.
+Now it has own CWT method.
-And I noticed, it is good for Morlet Wavelet too.
+And I noticed, it may be good for Morlet Wavelet too.
 The result resembles that of mne python.

 This is a brand new project, and under heavily development(Mainly on my Sunday).